Biecho88/memory-game/README.md

 2. As a frequent user, I want to check if the game rules changed

-            1. The User would be informed in game rules section of any changes made to the game
+            1. The User would be informed in the game rules section of any changes made to the game

 3. As a frequent user, I want to beat my records